jeremyzyang/jeremyzyang.github.io/teaching.md

 ### teaching

-I'm teaching Marketing in the MBA required curriculum at HBS.
+I teach Marketing in the MBA required curriculum at HBS.

 I was a guest lecturer for: